 Common Surrogacy Expenses

-Agency or Consultant Fees (€10,000 and €15,000): For those working with agencies or independent consultants, fees for coordinating the surrogacy process and offering guidance are an important part of the budget.
+Agency Fees (€10,000 and €15,000): Agency fees for coordinating the surrogacy process on the ground and offering guidance are an important part of the budget.

 Surrogate-Related Expenses (€5,000 to €10,000): Although commercial surrogacy is prohibited, surrogates are entitled to reimbursement for pregnancy-related expenses, such as maternity clothes, medical check-ups, and reasonable living costs.